Traditional Master Program in Special Education

 The traditional Master of Education (M.Ed.) in Special Education is a 30-hour program that provides advanced study for teachers who already hold a Class B certificate in any field of education.
 The program can be completed entirely online, although some of the courses are offered online or with options for meeting online or on campus.
 Upon completion of the program, students are eligible for the Class A, K-6 or 6-12 Collaborative Teacher Certificate.

-- Copy of valid Alabama Class B Professional Certificate in any field of certification.
+- A valid bachelor’s-level Class B Professional Educator Certificate in any teaching

 Abigail Baxter, Ph.D.